Kkulkarni1/CAPG/README.md

 # Prerequisites <a name = "prerequisites" />

+You will need the Rmath library and the SAMtools executable installed on your system.

 - Rmath, the [R Standalone Math Library](https://cran.r-project.org/doc/manuals/r-release/R-admin.html#The-standalone-Rmath-library).
 Often, the Rmath library (libRmath.a or libRmath.so for Linux or libRmath.dylib for MacOS) will be installed with R, but not always.
 Here are some other locations for the library.
 	- r-mathlib on [Ubuntu](https://ubuntu.com/) and [Debian](https://www.debian.org/)
 	- libRmath on [Fedora](https://ubuntu.com/), [CentOS](https://centos.org/), [Mageia](https://www.mageia.org/en/), and [Mandriva](https://www.openmandriva.org/)